Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 High employment levels can pressure employers to raise wages to compete, fuelling inflationary pressure without a sustainable lift in living standards.

-According to ABS labour force data, unemployment was below 4% in seasonally adjusted terms for the first three months of 2024.
+According to ABS labour force data, unemployment has remained around 4% in seasonally adjusted terms for the first three months of 2025.

 Did You Know?